Ferriday, Louisiana

 Ferriday is a town in Concordia Parish, which borders the Mississippi River and is located on the central eastern border of Louisiana, United States.
 With a population of 3,511 at the 2010 census, it is an African-American majority town.

 The town claims to have produced more famous people per square mile than any other in America.
-This statement intrigued author Elaine Dundy, who explored both celebrities and townsfolk in her book, Ferriday, Louisiana, published by E. P. Dutton in 1991.
+Elaine Dundy explored both celebrities and townsfolk in her book, Ferriday, Louisiana, published by E. P. Dutton in 1991.

 Churches of several major denominations are located here, including a large Pentecostal congregation south of town on Louisiana Highway 15, as well as Baptist, Assembly of God, Presbyterian, Methodist, and Catholic.

 Geography

 Ferriday is situated on the west side of Lake Concordia and 8 mi from Lake St. John, oxbow lakes noted for recreational and professional bass fishing.

 U.S. Routes 84 and 425 pass through the center of Ferriday.
 US 84 leads west 16 mi to Jonesville, and US 425 leads north 6 mi to Clayton.
 The two highways jointly lead southeast 11 mi to Natchez, Mississippi.

 According to the United States Census Bureau, Ferriday has a total area of 4.2 km2, all being land.